 Sister château to Léoville Barton producing sturdy, traditional claret worthy of extended ageing and good value to boot.
 Approach from 2012, but will probably not hit its stride until 2017.
 “Nose dominated by sweet toasty oak, but has elegance.
 Rich, pure, stylish, very concentrated Cabernet, tight, toasty finish and exceptional length.” **** Decanter Magazine, April ’05.
 90pts RP

 Superbly made 2nd wine of Léoville Poyferré, choc full of bramble fruit, classy oak and tobacco nuances with impressive density and firm structure.
-Enjoy from 2012.
+Enjoy now.
 Limited stock.

 “53% of the crop made it into this blend of 58% Cabernet Sauvignon, 35% Merlot, 5% Petit Verdot, and 2% Cabernet Franc.
 An outstanding wine with a dark ruby/purple colour and more power, richness, and concentration than its younger sibling, the 2002 reveals outstanding potential, exhibiting plenty of concentrated black currant fruit with some vanilla, herbs, and liquorice.
 It has about the same level of tannin as the 2003, but seems to have sweeter fruit and more mid-palate and length.
 90 pts” Robert Parker.
 Limited stock.